Flipper76/Kali-Zero-Firmware/lib/FreeRTOS-Kernel/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

-If you have the same (or similar) feature request, please upvote this issue with thumbs up 👍 and use the comments section to provide answers to the questions above.
+If you have the same (or similar) feature request, please upvote this issue with thumbs up üëç and use the comments section to provide answers to the questions above.